-This is reflected in our Schools Engagement Strategy, which aims to "expand opportunities for young people from a wide range of backgrounds to benefit from higher education through offering well designed and coordinated activities and programs that increase and support progression to, and successful participation in, higher education".
+This is reflected in our Schools Engagement Strategy (PDF 1MB), which aims to "expand opportunities for young people from a wide range of backgrounds to benefit from higher education through offering well designed and coordinated activities and programs that increase and support progression to, and successful participation in, higher education".

 Opportunities for Schools

 For students training to be teachers in early childhood, primary and secondary sectors.
 Professional Experience placements are an integral part of preparing for a profession in education.

 Wide range of training and staff development programmes from university familiarisation, workshops, conferences and short courses to Associate Degrees, Degrees, Masters and PhD programmes.

 Participation in cutting edge research and incorporate research as part of professional development.
 Be a partner in the development of evaluation systems to measure the impact and outcome of activities